 Outdoor seating project

-In 2009 Massey University School of Industrial Design students were given the challenge to design outdoor seating that would reflect Plimmerton’s unique character.
-Teams of students formed and the creative juices began flowing.
+In 2009 academic staff from Massey University School of Industrial Design worked with PRA representatives to develop a module for the following year’s curriculum.
+Students could choose to work for one semester to design unique outdoor seats suited to Plimmerton’s waterfront.
+Teams of students formed and the creative juices started flowing.

-Another seat design finalist called, Wave, will have a simple concrete seat inlaid with paua shells and will be placed in several areas where the sea washes over the walls in high tides.
+Another finalist was Wave a simple concrete seat inset with paua shells.
+This was selected to be placed in several locations where the sea washes over the walls in high seas.

 Local families sponsored the seats to the tune of $1500 each and plaques were installed with wording decided by sponsors.
 Many are in memory of a loved one or of a family that has lived here for several generations.